Hypercube: Faces

 For example, extending a square via its 4 vertices adds one extra line segment (edge) per vertex.
 Adding the opposite square to form a cube provides $E_{1,3}=12$ line segments.

+The extended f-vector for an n-cube can also be computed by expanding $(2x+1)^n$ (concisely, (2,1)n), and reading off the coefficients of the resulting polynomial.
+For example, the elements of a tesseract is (2,1)4 = (4,4,1)2 = (16,32,24,8,1).

 Graphs

-An n-cube can be projected inside a regular 2n-gonal polygon by a skew orthogonal projection, shown here from the line segment to the 16-cube.
+An n-cube can be projected inside a regular 2n-gonal polygon by a skew orthogonal projection, shown here from the line segment to the 15-cube.

 Related families of polytopes

 The hypercubes are one of the few families of regular polytopes that are represented in any number of dimensions.

-The hypercube (offset) family is one of three regular polytope families, labeled by Coxeter as γn.
+The hypercube family is one of three regular polytope families, labeled by Coxeter as γn.
 The other two are the hypercube dual family, the cross-polytopes, labeled as βn, and the simplices, labeled as αn.
-A fourth family, the infinite tessellations of hypercubes, he labeled as δn.
+A fourth family, the infinite tessellations of hypercubes, is labeled as δn.

 Another related family of semiregular and uniform polytopes is the demihypercubes, which are constructed from hypercubes with alternate vertices deleted and simplex facets added in the gaps, labeled as hγn.

 n-cubes can be combined with their duals (the cross-polytopes) to form compound polytopes: